utcompling/textgrounder/README.txt

 To run under Hadoop, you will need to do the following steps, in general:

-1. Make sure you have a self-contained JAR assembly built (see above).
+1. Make sure you have a self-contained JAR assembly built.
 2. Request machines, for running Hadoop, if necessary.
 3. Log into the Hadoop job tracker.
 4. Copy your data into HDFS (the Hadoop Distributed File System), unless